deckhouse/virtualization/docs/USER_GUIDE.md

 ![](images/placement-vm-affinity.png)

-In this example, the virtual machine will be placed, if possible (since preffered is used) only on hosts that have a virtual machine with the server label and database value.
+In this example, the virtual machine will be placed, if possible (since preferred is used) only on hosts that have a virtual machine with the server label and database value.

 #### Avoid co-location (AntiAffinity)